-For 2023 compensation, we benchmarked each of the primary components of our 2023 compensation program, as well as the 2023 total target cash and direct compensation for each NEO, against external market reference points.
+For 2024 compensation, we benchmarked each of the primary components of our 2024 compensation program, as well as the 2024 total target cash and direct compensation for each NEO, against external market reference points.
 In benchmarking a NEO's total target cash compensation, we consider base salary plus cash-based short-term incentives.
-A NEO's total target direct compensation consists of total target cash compensation plus the annualized accounting value of long-term incentives.
-To the extent information was available, our NEOs' compensation was benchmarked against similarly situated executive positions at other companies using one or all of the following three reference points (collectively referred to as the "benchmark references"), as appropriate.
+A NEO's total target direct compensation consists of total target cash compensation plus the target value of long-term incentives.
+To the extent information was available, our NEOs' compensation was benchmarked against similarly situated executive positions at other companies using one or all of the peer group, financial services and general industry reference points (collectively referred to as the "benchmark references") described below, as appropriate.

 Primary Compensation Peer Group Reference Point.
 On an annual basis, the independent compensation consultant supports management in preparing, and the CHCM Committee reviews and approves, a group of peer companies to serve as the primary compensation peer group that the CHCM Committee references for evaluating executive officer compensation.
+The primary compensation peer group approved by the CHCM Committee for benchmarking 2024 executive officer compensation was as follows:

-2023 Peer Group Mortgage Insurance Competitor homegenius and Other Competitor List Radian as a Peer Primary Business Arch Capital Group Ltd. (NASDAQ: ACGL) X X Multiline Insurer and Reinsurer Assured Guaranty Ltd. (NYSE: AGO) Х Insurance & Other Real Estate Services Black Knight, Inc. (NYSE: BKI) X Mortgage & Real Estate Services Enact Holdings, Inc. (NASDAQ: ACT) X Χ Mortgage Insurance Essent Group Ltd. (NYSE: ESNT) X Χ Mortgage Insurance First American Financial Corporation (NYSE: FAF) Χ Title & Other Real Estate Services MGIC Investment Corporation (NYSE: MTG) X Χ Mortgage Insurance Mr. Cooper Group, Inc. (NASDAQ: COOP) Χ Χ Mortgage Servicing & Lending NMI Holdings, Inc. (NASDAQ: NMIH) X Χ Mortgage Insurance Old Republic International Corporation (NYSE: ORI) Χ Title & Other Real Estate Services PennyMac Financial Services, Inc. (NYSE: PFSI) X Χ Mortgage Servicing & Lending Stewart Information Services Corp.
-(NYSE: STC) X Х Title & Other Real Estate Services (In millions) 2023 Peer Me dian (1) Radian (1) Revenue \$3,304 \$1,330
+2024 Peer Group Mortgage Insurance Competitor Other Competitor List Radian as a Peer Primary Business Arch Capital Group Ltd. (NASDAQ: ACGL) X Multiline Insurer and Reinsurer Assured Guaranty Ltd. (NYSE: AGO) Χ Insurance and Other Real Estate Services Enact Holdings, Inc. (NASDAQ: ACT) Χ X Mortgage Insurance Essent Group Ltd. (NYSE: ESNT) Χ X Mortgage Insurance First American Financial Corporation (NYSE: FAF) Χ Title & Other Real Estate Services MGIC Investment Corporation (NYSE: MTG) Χ X Mortgage Insurance Mr. Cooper Group, Inc. (NASDAQ: COOP) Χ Χ Mortgage Servicing and Lending NMI Holdings, Inc. (NASDAQ: NMIH) X Χ Mortgage Insurance Old Republic International Corporation (NYSE: ORI) Χ Title & Other Real Estate Services PennyMac Financial Services, Inc. (NYSE: PFSI) X X Mortgage Servicing and Lending RenaissanceRe Holdings Ltd. (NYSE: RNR) X Multiline Insurer and Reinsurer Stewart Information Services Corp.
+(NYSE: STC) X X Title & Other Real Estate Services Walker & Dunlop, Inc. (NYSE: WD) X X Insurance and Other Real Estate Services (4)

+(In millions) 2024 Peer Median (1) Radian (1)

+Revenue \$2,321 \$1,191

+Market Cap \$4,585 \$4,263

-(1) Determined as of August 2022 in connection with the CHCM Committee's assessment of our primary compensation peer group for benchmarking 2023 compensation.
-For 2023 benchmarking, the CHCM Committee made changes to the Company's primary compensation peer group by: (i) removing Genworth Financial, Inc. and Redwood Trust, Inc., in each case to improve the financial comparability of the primary compensation peer group to the Company and (ii) adding Enact Holdings, Inc., a private mortgage insurance company and close peer of the Company whose initial public offering took place in September 2021.
+(1) Determined as of September 2023 in connection with the CHCM Committee's assessment of our primary compensation peer group for benchmarking 2024 compensation.
+For 2024 benchmarking, the CHCM Committee made changes to the Company's primary compensation peer group by: (i) removing Black Knight Inc., which was acquired in 2023 and (ii) adding RenaissanceRe Holdings Ltd. and Walker & Dunlop, Inc., based on their comparable areas of focus on mortgage credit and real estate finance, respectively.

-We believe the companies included within our 2023 primary compensation peer group were appropriate to consider in evaluating our NEOs' 2023 compensation based on the following:
+We believe the companies included within our 2024 primary compensation peer group were appropriate to consider in evaluating our NEOs' 2024 compensation based on the following:

-- In most cases, the roles and responsibilities of our NEOs were sufficiently similar to the equivalent executive positions within the primary compensation peer companies; - These peers represented our primary competition for talent; and - We considered each of these peers to be a primary competitor of our Mortgage Insurance or homegenius businesses or otherwise to have significant operations in the mortgage and real estate industry.
+- In most cases, the roles and responsibilities of our NEOs were sufficiently similar to the equivalent executive positions within the primary compensation peer companies; - These peers represented our primary competition for talent; and - We considered each of these peers to be a primary competitor of our businesses or otherwise to have significant operations in the insurance, mortgage or real estate industries.